-This statement differs from the statement of revenues, expenses and changes in net position by only accounting for transactions that result in cash receipts or cash disbursements.
+These statements differ from the statements of revenues, expenses and changes in net position by only accounting for transactions that result in cash receipts or cash disbursements.

 The notes to the financial statements provide a description of the accounting policies used to prepare the financial statements and present material disclosures required by accounting principles generally accepted in the United States of America that are not otherwise present in the financial statements.